 The curators of this show—María Pilar Silva Maroto, Head of the Department of Conservation at the Museo Nacional del Prado until 2017, and Javier Novo González, Conservation and Research Coordinator at the Bilbao Fine Arts Museum—have conducted exhaustive research which is captured in the catalogue, a true historiographic tome on Spanish collecting, and in this exhibition, which for the first time shows a representative selection of works, some of them never before seen, showcasing both their quality and the collecting acuity of this industrialist from Bilbao.

-The exhibition Masterpieces from the Valdés Collection will bring together 79 works in the museum's BBK gallery, encompassing an extensive timeframe from the Gothic to the 20th century, including artists the likes of El Greco, José de Ribera, Francisco de Zurbarán, Anton van Dyck, Juan de Valdés Leal, Francisco de Goya, Eduardo Rosales, Mariano Fortuny, Darío de Regoyos, Joaquín Sorolla, Ignacio Zuloaga, Julio Romero de Torres, Vázquez Díaz, Robert Delaunay and Agustín Ibarrola.
+The exhibition Masterpieces from the Valdés Collection brings together 79 works, encompassing an extensive timeframe from the Gothic to the 20th century, including artists the likes of El Greco, José de Ribera, Francisco de Zurbarán, Anton van Dyck, Juan de Valdés Leal, Francisco de Goya, Eduardo Rosales, Mariano Fortuny, Darío de Regoyos, Joaquín Sorolla, Ignacio Zuloaga, Julio Romero de Torres, Vázquez Díaz, Robert Delaunay and Agustín Ibarrola.
 Most of them are paintings, although a few masterful works of sculpture are also on display, such as the two Baroque carvings by Pedro de Mena, which were believed to be lost until recently.

 Many of the works come from the heirs of Félix Fernández-Valdés, but they also come from other private collections—the Abelló, Arango and Botí collections, among others—and from public collections like the Bilbao Fine Arts Museum, the Asturias Fine Arts Museum, the National Art Museum of Catalonia, the Valencia Fine Arts Museum and the Museo Nacional del Prado.